 - Whether planning permission is likely to have been granted if an application had been made

 The first stage of any investigation is to discuss matters with the owner in the first instance, with this mediation approach advocated by the National Planning Policy Framework.
 Formal enforcement action is only taken as the last resort when a thorough investigation has taken place and all other avenues have been exhausted.
 It is therefore extremely rare to make an immediate intervention and, in most cases, the Case Officer will review all circumstances before agreeing the type of formal action to take.
-The Borough Council can only take action if a breach has taken place.
+The District Council can only take action if a breach has taken place.
 The team cannot investigate suspected breaches if they have not occurred or take action on intention.

 Need to contact us?